 When the hubs finally agreed to finally go on our honeymoon, he actually said we could go to Paris.
-Which of course, meant to me, we would go to France… and possibly make a few stops on the way, because, well, when in Rome Europe…
+Which of course, meant to me, we would go to France… and possibly make a few stops on the way, because, well, when in Rome Europe…But at one point I was ready to cancel the whole trip until I started working with a travel advisor.

 I started trying to plan our trip by myself.
-I initially thought a 10 day trip to Paris would be sufficient.
+I initially thought a 10-day trip to Paris would be sufficient.
 But when I started looking at the logistics, I quickly realized that just getting there was such an ordeal (at least when you come from literally the middle of the United States).
 So, I might as well maximize on the opportunity to explore Europe while I could, because realistically, it took me 31 years to get there to begin with, and I wasn’t willing to wait for another 31 to go again!

 Also, if you’ve ever read, “If You Give a Moose a Muffin” you pretty much can imagine me as “the moose”, and see where this is going...